-We often think that to create conflict we need to show spectacular events.
+We often think that to create conflict we need to show major conflict or fight scenes.
 For example, a car chase, an argument between lovers, a fistfight, or the threat of a nuclear explosion.
 Or we think of conflict as some kind of internal suffering: depression, longing, or pain.

 But the truth is that if events and emotions were the only elements of conflict in our stories, we'd have some pretty flat stories.